cataclysmbnteam/Cataclysm-BN/doc/DEVELOPER_TOOLING.md

 #### Ubuntu Xenial

-If you are on Ubuntu Xenial then you might be able to get it working the same way Travis does.
+If you are on Ubuntu Xenial then you might be able to get it working the same way Github Actions does.
 Add the LLVM 8 Xenial source [listed here](https://apt.llvm.org/) to your `sources.list`, install the `clang-8 libclang-8-dev llvm-8-dev llvm-8-tools` packages and build Cataclysm with CMake adding `-DCATA_CLANG_TIDY_PLUGIN=ON`.